Archive 7 Types of Cyberstalking Parents Need to Know About

 Support and Comfort

 In times when your child is being stalked online, it is important to offer them comfort.
-Getting stalked is not the fault of your child, let them know that you will support them to get through this time.
+Getting stalked is not your child’s fault.
+Let them know that you will support them to get through this time.
 Praise your teen for talking about it, and reassure them that you’ll figure out what to do together.

 Keep Records